Antony-L/st2195_assignment_3/README.md

 ## Simplified Solution

-A simplified solution for the query in Q4 is provided in R placed in the ’r_sql` folder.
+A simplified solution for the query in Q4 is provided in R placed in the `r_sql` folder.